heyloakshaya/HRFLOW-ORCHESTRATOR/README.md

-# HRFLOW-ORCHESTRATOR
-A workflow orchestration service for managing HR processes such as employee onboarding, offboarding, approvals, and lifecycle events with automation and scalability.
+Managing HR processes like onboarding, offboarding, and approvals across multiple systems is often manual, time-consuming, and prone to errors.
+To address this, HR Flow Orchestrator was developed using IIL to automate and streamline these workflows.
+It integrates seamlessly with enterprise systems through MuleSoft APIs, enabling smooth data exchange and coordination.
+The service handles end-to-end employee lifecycle events, reduces manual effort, improves accuracy, and ensures scalable and efficient HR operations.